izzyvincent/Sneaker-Store/README.md

-# React + Vite

-Sneaker Store - README
+# Sneaker Store - README

 Hey there!
 Welcome to My Sneaker Store, a one-page site built with React and Vite for an assignment and to show how easy it is to favorite them.
 Here’s a quick rundown: